 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-We’d strolled Krakow’s historic centre so many times that it was time to get out of the old town and experience a different side of the city in the ‘new’ town, a district called Nowa Huta or ‘New Steel Mill’.
-A Communist tour of Nowa Huta, Kraków, with Crazy Guides was the perfect way to see it.
+We’d strolled Krakow’s historic centre so many times that it was time to get out of the old town and experience a different side of Krakow in the ‘new’ town, a district established during Poland’s socialist era called Nowa Huta or ‘New Steel Mill’.
+A Communist tour of Nowa Huta Kraków with Crazy Guides seemed like the perfect way to experience it.

 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.